The fate of Schwarzschild--de Sitter black holes: nonequilibrium evaporation: Evaporation Dynamics and Mass Evolution

 As $M\!\to\!0$, one finds $r_b\simeq 2M$, $\kappa_b\simeq(4M)^{-1}$, and $\kappa_c\simeq\sqrt{\Lambda/3}$, giving

 Hence $\tau_{\rm evap}\sim768\pi\,M^3/N$, reproducing the familiar $M^3$ scaling of four-dimensional Schwarzschild evaporation.

-In principle, while three generic regimes exist: \begin{enumerate} \item \textbf{Monotonic evaporation:} $\Delta>0$ everywhere $\Rightarrow$ $M$ decreases to zero (neutral SdS). \item \textbf{Stable equilibrium:} $\Delta(M)$ crosses zero with $\Delta'(M_\ast)>0$. \item \textbf{Unstable equilibrium:} $\Delta(M)$ crosses zero with $\Delta'(M_\ast)<0$ , \end{enumerate} only the first regime occurs in the neutral black hole case; charged (Reissner-Nordstr\"om) or modified-gravity extensions may realize the others.
-We now analyze these equilibria in detail and identifies the Nariai configuration as the unique zero-flux limit.
+In principle, while three generic regimes exist: \begin{enumerate} \item \textbf{Monotonic evaporation:} $\Delta>0$ everywhere $\Rightarrow$ $M$ decreases to zero (neutral SdS). \item \textbf{Stable equilibrium:} $\Delta(M)$ crosses zero with $\Delta'(M_\ast)>0$. \item \textbf{Unstable equilibrium:} $\Delta(M)$ crosses zero with $\Delta'(M_\ast)<0$ , \end{enumerate} only the first regime occurs in the neutral black hole case.
+Charged (Reissner--Nordstr\"om--de~Sitter) black holes or modified-gravity extensions are known to admit interior solutions with $\kappa_b=\kappa_c\neq0$ (``lukewarm'' configurations), and may therefore realize the latter two regimes, but a detailed analysis of such cases lies beyond the scope of this paper.

+We now analyze these equilibria in detail and identify the Nariai configuration as the unique zero-flux limit.